Multi-objective optimization for targeted self-assembly among competing polymorphs: Abstract

 \section{Abstract}

-While inverse approaches for designing crystalline materials typically focus on the thermodynamic stability of a target polymorph, the outcome of a self-assembly process is often controlled by kinetic pathways.
-A prototypical example is the design of an isotropic pair potential to guide the self-assembly of a two-dimensional honeycomb lattice, which is a challenging problem due to the existence of competing crystal polymorphs.
-Here we present a machine-learning-guided approach to explore potentials that maximize both the thermodynamic stability and kinetic accessibility of the honeycomb polymorph.
-Optimal pair potentials exist along a Pareto front, indicating a trade-off between these objectives.
-We show that this trade-off is density-dependent and arises from a competition between crystal polymorphs: Kinetically optimal potentials that favor the honeycomb polymorph on short timescales tend to stabilize a triangular polymorph at long times.
-Finally, we explore the fundamental limits of optimization algorithms based on ensembles of short trajectories, which can find potentials close to the kinetically optimal region of the Pareto Front.
-Our work reveals fundamental trade-offs between crystallization speed and accuracy in the presence of competing polymorphs and suggests guiding principles for the development of materials design algorithms that optimize for kinetic accessibility.
+Most approaches for designing self-assembled materials focus on the thermodynamic stability of a target structure or crystal polymorph.
+Yet in practice, the outcome of a self-assembly process is often controlled by kinetic pathways.
+Here we present an efficient machine learning-guided design algorithm to identify globally optimal interaction potentials that maximize both the thermodynamic yield and kinetic accessibility of a target polymorph.
+We show that optimal potentials exist along a Pareto front, indicating the possibility of a trade-off between the thermodynamic and kinetic objectives.
+Although the extent of this trade-off depends on the target polymorph and the assembly conditions, we generically find that the trade-off arises from a competition among alternative polymorphs: The most kinetically optimal potentials, which favor the target polymorph on short timescales, tend to stabilize a competing polymorph at longer times.
+Our work establishes a general-purpose approach for multi-objective self-assembly optimization, reveals fundamental trade-offs between crystallization speed and defect formation in the presence of competing polymorphs, and suggests guiding principles for materials design algorithms that optimize for kinetic accessibility.